 Wraparound care is available.
 The school states that it offers breakfast club starting at 8.00am and an after-school club running until 5.30pm, with advance booking and payment required.

-For travel, most families will be thinking in terms of short local journeys in the Arbury area.
+For travel, most families will be thinking for short local journeys in the Arbury area.
 If driving, it is sensible to factor in peak-time congestion and local parking constraints around drop-off and pick-up; if walking or cycling, check the safest routes and crossing points in advance.

 Competitive Reception entry.
 With 91 applications and 48 offers recorded for the Reception route, admission pressure is real.
 Families should read criteria early and keep alternative local options in mind while applying.